onozaty/maildir-cleaner/README.md

 +---------------+-----------------+------------------+
 ```

-If `month` is specified as the `--archive-pattern`, the files are archived by month.
+If `month` is specified as the `--archive-pattern`, the mails are archived by month.

 ```
 $ maildir-cleaner archive -d /home/user1/Maildir -a 30 --archive-pattern month